madoleary/rspec-boilerplate-config/README.md

 gem 'webmock'
 ```

 I made this because I've spent way too much time in the past configuring RSpec from zero.
-This repository can be cloned directly into the `spec` app directory, or used referentially.
-If cloned, please ensure that `rails_helper.rb` contains the following:
+This repository can be cloned, and the `support` path moved to the `spec` app directory, or used referentially.
+If cloned, please ensure that `rails_helper.rb` contains the following (the repo also has sample helpers for both `rails` and `spec`):

 ```
 # This file is copied to spec/ when you run 'rails generate rspec:install'